-1 point • For insufficient steps/strides throughout the exercise (not -1pt per leg)
+1 point • For insufficient steps/strides throughout the ~~leg changes~~ exercise (not -1pt per leg)

-Foundation A: Free Test in Walk, one minute.
+Foundation A: Free test Walk 1, one minute.
 See Art 22.3.

-Free/unassisted jumps on the horse are NOT allowed and will incur a deduction of 2 points from the technique score and the artistic score.
+Free/unassisted jumps on the horse are NOT allowed and will incur ~~elimination~~ a deduction of 2 points from the technique score and the artistic score.
 D and R moves are not permitted and performing these moves will result in a deduction of 1 point from the technique score.

-Foundation B: Free Test in Walk 2, one minute.
+Foundation B: Free test Walk 2, one minute.
 See Art 22.3.

-Free/unassisted jumps on the horse are NOT allowed and will incur a deduction of 2 points from the technique score and the artistic score.
-R moves are not permitted and performing these will result in a deduction of 1 point from the technique score.
+Free/unassisted jumps on the horse are NOT allowed and will incur ~~elimination~~ a deduction of 2 points from the technique score and the artistic score.

+R moves are not permitted in Foundation B and performing these will result in a deduction of 1 point from the technique score.

-Compulsory Test Intro (A & B)Mount and Dismount in halt or walk, not scored
+Compulsory Test L2 Intro (A & B) (Rein of Your Choice)Mount and Dismount in halt or walk, not scored

-Test performed in walk for A & B. As described in FEI Guidelines
+Test performed in walk for A & B. As described in FEI Guidelines. ~~but all compulsories to the count of a minimum of four walk steps.~~

 1. Basic seat

 2. Flag

 3. Stand

-4. Mill (max. deduction of 1 point for the exercise overall for timing errors)
+4. Mill (max. deduction of 1 point overall for timing errors)

-Intro A: Free Test Walk 2, one minute See Art 22.3.
+Intro A: Free test Walk 2, one minute See Art 22.3.

-Free/unassisted jumps on the horse NOT allowed and will incur a deduction of 2 points from the technique score and the artistic score.
+Free/unassisted jumps on the horse NOT allowed and will incur elimination a deduction of 2 points from the technique score and the artistic score.
 R moves are not permitted and performing these moves will result in a deduction of 1 point from the technique score.

-Intro B: Free Test in canter, one minute.
+Intro B Free test in canter, one minute.
 See Art 22.3